oyegunmen/JanFlight/docs/README.md

 * To understand the physics and math at the hardware and software levels.
 * I learn way more by building than by reading.
 * Scarsity of teensy boards.
-* To increase **cool factor** for my instagram reels ;)
+* To increase **cool factor** of my content creation ;)

-and square wheels are better in terms of comfort, so why not re-invent them? /s
+btw square wheels are better in terms of comfort, so why not re-invent them? /s

 ## Example